ntbloom/aoc24/README.md

 ./addDay -i 2 -s two string
 ```

-Uncomment the headers and day in the switch statement in `main.cpp` and you should have an empty
+Uncomment the headers and day in the switch statement in `main.cpp` and you should have a stubbed out `<number>.cpp`
+file in the `src/` directory and `<number>.hpp` file in the `include/` directory.

+Write unit tests in `test/unit_tests.cpp` if needed, or keep track of answers in `test/test_solutions.cpp` after you've
+successfully solved a puzzle.

 ### How to run